mvs-develop/dev.bitshares.works/docs/bts_guide/accounts/account-create.rst

 ==========================

 If you want to register the account of someone else, all you need is the public key.
-In theory, the BitShares blockchain distinguishes three keys for each account, namely the **owner**, **active**, and the **memo** key.
+In theory, the DNA blockchain distinguishes three keys for each account, namely the **owner**, **active**, and the **memo** key.
 However, for the sake of simplicity, we here make use of only one public key (see example above).